rust-lang/rfcs/text/3621-derive-smart-pointer.md

 (Adapted from the docs for [`DispatchFromDyn`].)

-Point 1 and 2 are verified syntactically by the derive macro, whereas 3, 4 and 5
-are verified semantically by the compiler when checking the generated [`DispatchFromDyn`] implementation as it does today.
+Point 1 and 2 are verified syntactically by the derive macro.
+Points 4 and 5 are verified semantically by the compiler when checking the generated [`DispatchFromDyn`] implementation as it does today.
+Point 3 is verified by introducing a new unstable helper trait `AssertReprTransparent`.

 The `#[pointee]` attribute may also be written as `#[smart_pointer::pointee]`.